 The College will sponsor a graduation ceremony once a year, normally after spring semester ends in May.
-Students who are eligible for graduation must file a graduation application with the Office of Student Services during the semester they expect to complete their course of study.
+Students who are eligible for graduation must file a graduation application with the Office of Student Affairs by March 1st of student's graduation year.
 All candidates for degrees, diplomas, and certificates are encouraged to be present at the graduation exercise.